LexoMeshveliani/Lost-Media-Archive/README.md

 A retro-themed web archive for forgotten and lost media: games, comics, movies, VHS tapes, arcade exclusives, and vintage magazines.

+**This is my first ever web project, created for a university assignment and as part of my personal portfolio.**

 ## Features

 - Browse categories of lost media with pixel-art inspired design